hutchisond36/student/phase1Inception.md

 1. I must feel Competent-- that I know what I am doing.
 2. I must feel Connection to other students, and that the work is relevant to my plans and interests.
 3. I must have some/a lot of Control over what I accomplish in the course-- to feel that I control my own destiny.
-4. I must achieve a grade of at least  <!--?--> .
+4. I must achieve a grade of at least an B .

  <!-- Add subsections for each additional success-critical stakeholder, listing their win conditions.
 (Usually there are none.)
 .